metrorailings/OwlBlog/content/posts/week-8-insights.md

 Denico Autry showing up big on one drive, singlehandedly killing a Lions drive by forcing a holding call and then following up with a sack.

 Naheem Hynes turning into an all-around weapon for the Colts.

 Detroit's offensive line has serious issues, especially in pass protection.

+***

+## Vikings @ Packers

+Packers running their base offense against the Vikings - zone runs, bootlegs, jet motions...